it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Boundary_Protection_Requirements.md

 ### Use MFA for managing Network Infrastructure

-Manage Network Infrastructure Using Multifactor Authentication and Encrypted Sessions
+Manage Network Infrastructure Using Multifactor Authentication and encrypted sessions

 Applies to: Hosted components